Easy guide to buying Disney and Universal tickets for Florida

 Best choice for all parks: ORLANDO FREEDOM TICKET

-You wanted an easy guide to buying Orlando park tickets and this mega pass includes entry to all the parks at Walt Disney World, Universal Orlando (Universal’s Islands of Adventure, Volcano Bay and Universal Studios tickets) and SeaWorld* as detailed earlier in this post, for 14 consecutive days.
-The 14 day period starts from when you use the first ticket and you can visit more than one park in the same day. (*Does not include Discovery Cove)
+You wanted an easy guide into the best place to buy Disney and Universal tickets, but this mega pass includes entry to all the parks at Walt Disney World, Universal Orlando (Universal’s Islands of Adventure, Volcano Bay and Universal Studios tickets) and SeaWorld* as detailed earlier in this post, for 14 consecutive days.
+The 14 day period starts from when you use the first ticket for each park – for example, once you have used your the first of your Universal tickets, the 14 days will commence.
+When you clock in for the first time with your Disney tickets, the 14 days for Disney will be activated.
+This can be a different day to your Universal tickets.
+You can visit more than one park in the same day. (*Does not include Discovery Cove)

-Negatives: The 14-days will all start and end at the same time meaning less time to do everything than when purchasing packages individually.
-Does not include Discovery Cove (This would be a cost of £159 per person at the gate for entry with a dolphin swim)
+Negatives: You would only get value from this ticket on a 14-day holiday or longer.
+Does not include Discovery Cove (This would be a cost of £189 per person at the gate for entry with a dolphin swim)

-GUIDE TO BUYING ORLANDO PARK TICKETS – THE VERDICT?
+GUIDE TO BUYING Disney and Universal TICKETS – THE VERDICT?

 If your trip to Orlando is between 7 and 14 days and you plan on visiting these parks at least once, the Orlando Freedom Ticket is the best value.

-If your trip is 14 days+, I would purchase the resort packages separately, staggering the start of your park visits to spread out the ‘consecutive days’ and allow yourself a longer time to enjoy the attractions at leisure.
+If your trip is 14 days+ and you want to do Discovery Cove, I would purchase the Combo Disney and Universal Tickets package, staggering the start of your park visits to spread out the ‘consecutive days’ and allow yourself a longer time to enjoy the attractions at leisure.
 For example, you can activate your 14-days at Walt Disney World on day one, and activate your Universal tickets on day five.
 Then your consecutive days do not all run out at the same time.
-The small price increase will allow for a much more relaxing trip and more opportunity to get full use of your park ‘days’.
+This will allow you to get full use of your park ‘days’.
+Then I would purchase the Discovery Cove package seperately.

-Our pick of the six best rollercoasters in Orlando
+Our pick of the best rollercoasters in Orlando

 Worried you might be in Orlando during a hurricane, worry not!
 Our experience might put your mind at rest.